The Origins of Rugby in Asia

 The Asian Rugby Football Tournament (ARFT) was established in 1969.
 It is the second oldest international Rugby tournament in the world.
 From 2009-2014 the tournament was called the Asian 5 Nations (A5N).
 From 2015, under ARFU’s new name of ‘Asia Rugby’, the tournament continues as the Asia Rugby Championship (ARC).

-Western expatriates in the Oil & Gas industry introduced the Game into the Middle East Gulf states (West Asia) in the early 1970s.
+Western expatriates in the Oil & Gas industry then introduced the Game into the Middle East Gulf states (West Asia) in the early 1970s.
 In central Asia the Game flourished amongst strong clubs in major cities of the Former Soviet Union until its demise in the late 1980’s and the Game now continues under National Governing Bodies.

 The Hong Kong 7s, which started in 1976, arguably put Asia on the global Rugby map.
 The annual Sevens World Series tournament was a driving force behind the phenomenal growth of 7s and to Rugby’s re-introduction into the Olympics in Rio de Janeiro in 2016 and is on the ‘bucket’ list of events to attend for anyone associated with the Game in Asia.